 The firmware version currently installed on the device.

 Date and time of the last time the device was connected to the Toit cloud.

 A warning sign next to the firmware version means that the installed firmware on the device has been removed from the Toit cloud and is therefore not available anymore.

 If so, update the device firmware to the latest version.

-From here you can also add new devices, claim an existing (already provisioned) device, or start a Toit device simulator.
+From here you can also add new devices or claim an existing (already provisioned) device.

 The Search field allows to search for devices by name, device ID, hardware ID, or firmware version.

 The fleet health view collects the device status for all devices in your project.

 At the top, devices are represented by different colors based on their current health: green for a device that behaves as expected, and red otherwise.
 The tooltip shows the name of the device and the list of pending actions or issues for that device.